Joint Optimization of Radio Resources and Code Partitioning in Mobile Edge Computing: Joint Optimization in the Multiple Channel Case

-To solve the problem $[P.3]$, we propose an algorithm totally similar to the one we have proposed in the previous subsection.
-The only difference is that, to find the set of useful combinations $C$, we check the feasibility condition (\ref{feasibility2}), instead of (\ref{feasibility}), and we solve the optimization problem in $[P.4]$ $\left(\hbox{i.e., }[P.6]\right)$, instead of $[P.2]$ $\left(\hbox{i.e., }[P.5]\right)$.
+To solve the problem $[P.3]$, we propose an algorithm totally similar to Algorithm 1.
+The only difference is that, in (S.1), to find the set of useful combinations $\mathcal{C}$, we check the feasibility condition (\ref{feasibility2}), instead of (\ref{feasibility}), and in (S.2) we solve the optimization problem in $[P.4]$ $\left(\hbox{i.e., }[P.8]\right)$, instead of $[P.2]$ $\left(\hbox{i.e., }[P.7]\right)$.

-\textbf{Remark 4:} To check the feasibility condition in (\ref{feasibility2}), the water-filling solution (\ref{WF_solution}) (see Appendix B) must be first computed.
-This solution is given by a simple iterative algorithm that converges to the optimal solution after $K$ iterations.
-Thus, since the complexity of the Water-Filling computation is very low, also in the multiple channel case the selection of the useful call graph configurations can be done in a very efficient manner.\qedsymbol
+\textbf{Remark 4:} To check the feasibility condition in (\ref{feasibility2}), the solution of the water-filling problem (\ref{WF}) (see Appendix B) must be first computed.
+This solution is given by a simple iterative algorithm that converges in (at most) $K$ iterations.
+Thus, since the complexity of the Water-Filling computation is very low, the selection of the useful call graph configurations is very efficient also in the wide-band channel case.\qedsymbol

-{\it Numerical Example 3 - Application to a face recognition program:} We now apply our proposed joint optimization approach to the case of a realistic call graph of a program, representing a face recognition application \cite{Maui}.
-The application's call graph is shown in Fig. \ref{FR_CG}.
-The call graph has a tree structure, where the ``user interface'' procedure is the root node, and all the links are unidirectional such that the direction is from from left to right.
-The ``user interface'' procedure can not of course be offloaded and must necessarily be evaluated locally.
-All the other methods can be offloaded.
-For this application, we illustrate an example of optimal power allocation and call graph's partition, in the case the MUE is transmitting by using multiple channels.
-For this purpose, in Fig. \ref{FR_MC_Optimization}, we report the result of our joint optimization algorithm, which is applied to the call graph of the face recognition application in Fig. \ref{FR_CG}.